mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 ### Tools and challenges

 Software targeted by reverse engineers can come in different levels, like raw binaries, assembler-code, decompiled code etc. and reverse engineers use a multitude of different tools to overcome the challenges at each level.
-At the lowest level, when presented with a binary of unknown origin, REs use _disassemblers_ like objdumb, angr and IDA Pro along with obtained knowledge of the ISA to translate the binary into assembly instructions.
+At the lowest level, when presented with a binary of unknown origin, REs use _disassemblers_ like objdump, angr and IDA Pro along with obtained knowledge of the ISA to translate the binary into assembly instructions.
 The main challenges at this level is figuring out the ISA if it is unknown or undocumented, as well as identifying code sections, program entry point and function boundaries so that execution can be followed.
 Some binaries are also be compressed or encrypted, also inhibiting disassembly [@GorkeSteensland2024] [@Kairajarvi2020] [@Nicolao2018] [@Qasem2022].

 While assembly captures the semantic meaning of a program in a more human-readable manner and smaller pieces of code can be analyzed by REs, larger software systems are often too complex for meaningful information to be extracted purely through disassembly. _Decompilers_ are one such tool to aid in obtaining higher level understanding of the software.
 Decompilers like IDA Pro and Ghidra use assembly to reconstruct the program in a higher level language like C to improve human readability and make program semantics easier to understand.
 However, inherent limitations with information loss during compilation makes it virtually impossible to reconstruct the original source from assembly.
 Software developers rely on variable names and code comments to document data structures and code, which are lost during compilation.
 Modern compilers also perform performance or memory optimizations like loop unrolling, function inlining, changing arithmetic operands and control flow optimizations that can significantly transform the original code structure, making it even more challenging to map between source code and the resulting assembly [@GorkeSteensland2024; @Qasem2022; @Votipka2020].